ColdWistler/My-Arch-Linux-Backupfiles/README.md

 # My-Linux-Configuration-files
 It's just my back up files for the theming as I keep breaking my install lol.
 If anyone wants to use it they're free to use it.
+This is a work in progress and the development will be dry for atleast 3 months.

 # Start by updating the system:
 ```bash